TechRahul20/TelegramScraper/README.md

 2. Updating all save files to generate unique names for each group/chat scraped.

+3. Tool to archive all messages and media from a chat.

 ## Known bugs

 1. Sometimes, when using _scrape group members_, returning to the launcher, then selecting _scrape forwards from chats you are in_, the toolkit will crash.
 This is an API error and can be avoided by restarting the launcher.